openmethane/openmethane/methodology-website.md

 \
 CMAQ can also calculate how pollutants are formed and destroyed by chemical processes in the atmosphere, though for our purposes these processes are not very important.
-(Potentially misleading???)\

 **Expected Atmospheric Concentrations\
 \
-**By integrating our Initial Estimate with atmospheric condition models, we create a map indicating expected concentrations of methane.\
+**By integrating our Initial Estimate with atmospheric pollution models, we create a map indicating expected concentrations of methane.\
 \
 IMAGE\